 2. Lilies

-Also suggestive of the purity found in new birth and new life, lilies are perhaps the most popular flowers used for funerals.
+Lilies are also suggestive of the purity found in new birth and new life, which is perhaps why they are often considered the most popular flowers used for funerals.

 3. Orchids